edpuzino/career_coaching/README.md

 Career Coaching covers these 7 interrelated areas of your professional growth:

-### Professional etiquette
+1. Professional etiquette:

-Expected attitudes and behaviors in a professional setting
+    - Expected attitudes and behaviors in a professional setting

-### Professional pitch
+1. Professional pitch:

-Knowing how to talk about yourself to those in the industry to maximize opportunities
+    - Knowing how to talk about yourself to those in the industry to maximize opportunities

-### Creating a network
+1. Creating a network:

-85% of jobs are filled from employers personal networks
+    - 85% of jobs are filled from employers personal networks

-### Job search readiness
+1. Job search readiness:

-Understanding the process by which jobs are attained, in the tech industry
+    - Understanding the process by which jobs are attained, in the tech industry

-### Targeted job search
+1. Targeted job search:

-Executing your plan and focusing your energy on attaining the best position for you
+    - Executing your plan and focusing your energy on attaining the best position for you

-### Professional materials
+1. Professional materials:

-Polished resume and a thoughtful online presence will unlock the best opportunities
+    - Polished resume and a thoughtful online presence will unlock the best opportunities

-### Behavioral interview questions
+1. Behavioral interview questions:

-Summarizing your previous experience to show your preparedness for your next job
+    - Summarizing your previous experience to show your preparedness for your next job